pulumi/docs/content/partner/azure.md

 layout: azure
 url: /azure

-meta_desc: Infrastructure as code on the Azure cloud with Pulumi for huge productivity gains and a unified programming model for developers and operators.
+meta_desc: Cloud Engineering on the Azure cloud with Pulumi for huge productivity gains and a unified programming model for developers and operators.

 hero:
     title: Cloud Engineering on Azure